 Question 7.0.1 (Sets with small doubling) What can we say about A if A + A is small?
-One of the main goals of this chapter is to prove Freiman's theorem, which is a deep and foundational result in additive combinatorics.
-Freiman's theorem tells us whenever A + A is at most a constant factor larger than A, then A must be a large fraction of some generalized arithmetic progression.
-Most of this chapter will be devoted towards proving Freiman's theorem.
+We will prove Freiman's theorem, which is a deep and foundational result in additive combinatorics.
+Freiman's theorem tells us that, if A + A is at most a constant factor larger than A, then A must be a large fraction of some generalized arithmetic progression.
+Most of this chapter will be devoted toward proving Freiman's theorem.
 We will see ideas and tools from Fourier analysis, geometry of numbers, and additive combinatorics.
 In Section 7.13, we will introduce the additive energy of a set, which is another way to measure the additive structure of a set.
 We will see the Balog-Szemerédi-Gowers theorem, which relates additive energy and doubling.
 This section can be read independently from the earlier parts of the chapter.
 These results on the structure of set addition are not only interesting on their own, but also play a key role in Gowers' proof (2001) of Szemerédi's theorem (although we do not cover it in this book; see Further Reading at the end of the chapter).
 Gowers' deep and foundational work shows how these topics in additive combinatorics are all highly connected.
-Structure of Set Addition Definition 7.0.2 (Sumset notation) Given a positive integer k, we define the iterated sumset $kA := A + \dots + A$ (k times).
+Definition 7.0.2 (Sumset notation) Given a positive integer k, we define the iterated sumset $kA \coloneqq A + \dots + A$ (k times).

-This is different from dilating a set, which is denoted by $$\mathbf{l} \cdot \mathbf{A} := \{\lambda a : a \in A\}.$$ We also consider the difference set $A - B = \{a - b : a \in A, b \in B\}.$ 7.1 Sets of Small Doubling: Freiman's Theorem How small or large can A + A be given |A|?
+This is different from dilating a set, which is denoted by $\boldsymbol{\lambda} \boldsymbol{\cdot} \boldsymbol{A} \coloneqq \{\lambda a : a \in A\}.$ We also consider the difference set $A - B = \{a - b : a \in A, b \in B\}.$ 7.1 Sets of Small Doubling: Freiman's Theorem How small or large can A + A be, given |A|?
 This is an easy question to answer.